ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Finished Homework 3 from Lambda School.
 Started watching the lecture for the last lesson.
 Only about 25 minutes into it.

 **Thoughts**: Feeling fantastic!
 I am understanding Javascript a lot better now that I'm actually practicing what I've read about in YDKJS

+### Day 46: March 23rd, 2017

+**Today's Progress**: Coded for 80 minutes.
+Worked on Illustrator tutorail mostly.

+**Thoughts**: Feeling more confident about my Illustrator skills.
+This will be good for doing wireframes in the future and creating vectors.